-- (1) To elect two Class III Directors, each for a term that expires at the 2024 Annual Meeting of Stockholders and until his successor is duly elected or qualified; - (2) To ratify the appointment of Deloitte & Touche LLP to serve as the Company's independent auditor for the fiscal year ending January 31, 2022; and - (3) To take action as appropriate upon such other matters that may be properly presented at the Annual Meeting or at any and all adjournments or postponements thereof.
+- To elect two Class I Directors, each for a term that expires at the 2025 Annual Meeting of Stockholders and until his successor is duly elected or qualified; - (2) To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent auditor for the fiscal year ending December 31, 2022; and - (3) To take action as appropriate upon such other matters that may be properly presented at the Annual Meeting or at any and all adjournments or postponements thereof.

-These proposals are further described, and comprehensive information provided to enable a full and fair evaluation, in the accompanying Proxy Statement, which is being furnished to you in connection with the solicitation by the Board of proxies to be voted at the Annual Meeting.
+These proposals are further described, and comprehensive information provided to enable a full and fair evaluation, in the accompanying proxy statement ("Proxy Statement"), which is being furnished to you in connection with the solicitation by the Board of proxies to be voted at the Annual Meeting.